linode/docs/docs/guides/platform/billing-and-support/tax-information/index.md

 ## List of Countries and Tax Rates

-### International Countries

-The following table lists each country that requires us to collect taxes, excluding Canada and the U.S. Alongside each country is the tax rate, a link to additional tax details, and the date which Linode started to collected taxes in that country.
+The following table lists each country that requires us to collect taxes.
+Alongside each country is the tax rate, a link to additional tax details, and the date which Linode started to collected taxes in that country.

 | Country | Tax Rate | Tax Details | Start Date |
 | -- | -- | -- | -- |